 Are you looking for some of the best wineries in Asheville, NC?
-As locals, we’ll share our favorite Asheville wineries as well as a few of our go-to wine bars and top wineries near Asheville, including the Hendersonville wineries like Point Lookout, St. Paul, and Burntshirt.
+As locals, we’ll share our favorite Asheville wineries, go-to AVL wine bars, and the top wineries near Asheville, including the Hendersonville wineries.

 With that said, North Carolina produces quite a few delicious wines.
+Who knew?
 I prefer deep and spicy reds and an oaked Chardonnay, smooth Chenin Blanc, or Gewürztraminer.

-We have quite a few favorite vineyards as Asheville locals, including the Hendersonville wineries like Burntshirt, Point Lookout, and St. Paul, as well as Asheville wineries like plēb and, of course, Biltmore.
+We have quite a few favorite vineyards as Asheville locals, including the Hendersonville wineries like Burntshirt, Point Lookout, and St. Paul.
+Don’t skip the Asheville wineries like plēb and, of course, Biltmore Winery.

 We’ll tell you all about the best vineyards near Asheville, what to expect, what to drink, and so much more.
 Let’s get started!